IS-Term-Project-Team-5/Personal-Statement-Analysis-using-HE/README.md

 3. Comparing ‘Cosine Similarity’ between input personal statements and example personal statements.
 (40 times)
 4. Print Highest similar example personal statement and it’s talent

+## Before use the personal_stetement_analyst.py file
+1. You should modify "key_file_path" variable to the directory of keys folder
+2. You should install pi-heaan, streamlit, transformers, torch Command example: pip install pi-heaan

+## How to use the personal_statement_analyst.py file
+1. In your own terminal, "streamlit run personal_statement_analyst.py" command
+2. Input the personal statement
+3. Check the resuls